adlerenno/hypercsa/README.md

 - OPTIMIZE_FOR_NATIVE "Build with -march=native and -mtune=native" (Default: ON)

-- TRACE_SYMBOLS "Add the trace symbols for the panic function" (Default: ON)
+- TRACE_SYMBOLS "Add the trace symbols for the panic function" (Default: OFF)

 - CLI "Adds a command-line-interface executable" (Default: ON)

 - TRACK_MEMORY "Activates SDSLs Memory Manager during construction."
-(Default: ON)
+(Default: OFF)

 - VERBOSE "Adds a few command line outputs."
 (Default: OFF)